neilmb/villagefire/index.md

 <img style="float:right" src="images/laurence.jpg">
-Very Special 2014 Guest Laurence Cole  comes from Port Townsend, Washington to share with us his wonderful songs and powerful leadership.
+Very special 2014 guest Laurence Cole  comes from Port Townsend, Washington to share with us his wonderful songs and powerful leadership.
 Laurence brings a wealth of experience and inspiration to his songleading, borne of his 70+ years of music making.
 Village Fire 2014 will feature many of his songs, and